 What are the Best Laptop Speakers?

 Just scroll up!
-We aren’t comfortable saying that there’s only one set of best computer speakers because the needs of everyone are different, but if you want the best computer speakers, you’re sure to find something you’ll want above in our new guide to the best computer speakers of 2020.
+We aren’t comfortable saying that there’s only one set of best computer speakers because everyone’s needs are different, but if you want the best computer speakers, you’re sure to find something you’ll want in our reviews above.

-We think the best computers for people on a budget are the Creative Pebble 2.0 PC speaker models.
-They have a great sense of style, but they back it up with some of the best performance for the price.
+We think the best speakers for people on a budget are the Creative Pebble 2.0 PC speakers.
+They have a great sense of style, and they back it up with some of the best performance for the price.
 You can get a full speaker system constituting two computer speaker models for right around $25.

 What Are the Loudest Computer Speakers?